 |Children & Adult||Rp30.000|

 There are toilets available for visitors.
-Unfortunately, there isn’t any a dedicated parking lot yet.
+Unfortunately, there isn’t a dedicated parking lot yet.
 So visitors will have to park their vehicles on the side of the street.
 Chairs and benches are abundant, to take a rest between the Chinatown exploration.
 Other facilities include a playground and a stage for performances.

 How To Get To Chinatown Bandung

-Chinatown Bandung is very close from Bandung Railway Station.
+Chinatown Bandung is very close to Bandung Railway Station.
 It’s around 1 km and reachable by a 15 minutes walk.
 Exit from the station’s south gate toward Kebon Jati Street.
 Walk until finding a sign to Kelenteng Street.
 Then, turn right.
 Bandung Chinatown is on the right side of the street.

 From other points in Bandung, Chinatown Bandung is accessible by taking the public van angkot.
 From Bandung City Square (Alun-Alun Bandung), visitors can take angkot line Cibeureum – Cicaheum and hop off before Kelenteng Street intersection.
 Visitors from the airport may take a taxi since using angkot is a bit tricky.
 The fare should be affordable, since Airport – Chinatown is only around 6 km.